Badge

 Motivation: Financial Gain

-Motivation: Financial gain
+Motivation: financial gain (extortion)

-What are the most common types of attacks the company has faced?
+What are the most common types of attacks the company has faced ?

 Common Attack Types: The most common types of attacks the company has faced is Ransomware.

-How does the company identify the attack vectors used in incidents?
+How does the company identify the attack vectors used in incidents ?

 Impact of the Incidents

-What was the impact of each incident?
+What was the impact of each incident ?

 Incident : Ransomware NOR442050724